-Training that provides familiarity with the general requirements of the HMR and enables the hazmat employee to recognize and identify hazardous materials.
-All hazmat employees must receive general awareness training.
+Training that provides familiarity with the general requirements of the HMR and enables the dangerous goods employee to recognize and identify dangerous materials.
+All dangerous goods employees must receive general awareness training.

-Training that provides a detailed understanding of HMR requirements applicable to the function(s) performed by the hazmat employee.
-Each hazmat employee must be trained on the specific functions they are required to perform.
+Training that provides a detailed understanding of HMR requirements applicable to the function(s) performed by the dangerous goods employee.
+Each dangerous goods employee must be trained on the specific functions they are required to perform.

-Training that covers the hazards presented by hazardous materials, safe handling, emergency response information, and methods and procedures for accident avoidance.
-All hazmat employees must receive this training.
+Training that covers the hazards presented by dangerous materials, safe handling by using Film cores to manage the stresses and pressures experienced during winding, emergency response information, and methods and procedures for accident avoidance.
+All dangerous goods employees must receive this training.

 SECURITY AWARENESS TRAINING

-Training that provides a general understanding of the security risks associated with hazardous materials transportation and the methods designed to enhance transportation security.
+Training that provides a general understanding of the security risks associated with dangerous materials transportation and the methods designed to enhance transportation security.
 This training should include methods on how to recognize and respond to possible security threats.
-All hazmat employees must receive this training.
+All dangerous goods employees must receive this training.